JavidMoradi/CS102-Project/Group/readme2.txt

 + Group Members And Their Respective Parts
   - Ahmet Salman: Mainly worked on the FileOptionsPanel, which is the file-managment mechanism aspect of the project, which includes,       but not limited to, the "Save", "Open", "Close", and "New" File.
   - Atasagun Samed Şanap: Worked on HomeOptionsPanel, NewCommentPanel, ErrorSettingsPanel, ErrorSettingFrame
-  - Hissam Faramawy: TextLineNumber, Comment, CommentModel, CommentShowPanel, EditorAreaPanel
+  - Hissam Faramawy: Comment, CommentModel, CommentShowPanel, EditorAreaPanel
-  - Javid Moradi: HomeOptionsPanel, GUI Design
+  - Javid Moradi: Some interesting features that located in HomeOptionsPanel, as well as, the general design of GUI by making some           changes on almost each class.
   - Onuralp Avcı:
   - Tuna Öğüt: Worked on managing multiple files, which is FileExplorerPanel and FileOptionsPanel, I contributed with some methods to       CommentsModel.